top of page

 Light of Life Vet: Helping the vet do paper work

-You may start feeding the kitten with food that are formulated for adult cat maintenance when they reach about 1 year old [2,4].
+You may start feeding the kitten with food that is formulated for adult cat maintenance when they reach about 1 year old [2,4].

 Some cats are happy to eat at a fixed time, some prefer to graze.
-Your can provide dry food all the time or canned food 2-4 times a day to accommodate their preference and ensuring that eating is a more pleasurable enjoyment for them [4,11].
+You can provide dry food all the time or canned food 2-4 times a day to accommodate their preference and ensure that eating is a more pleasurable enjoyment for them [4,11].

 Encourage good water intake at a young age by making it into a fun game.
 Most pets should be taking about 60ml/kg of water daily.